Updated: Nov 20, 2022

 Key Points to Take Away

-Here are six key points to keep in mind as you think about your goals for 2021:
+Here are six key points to keep in mind as you think about your upcoming goals:

 Set goals that are meaningful to you.